 - I am developing a first-person experimental project focusing on experiences of living and working in Hong Kong (pre-1997).
 I love the research, reflection, community and conversations this involves.

-- I am co-editor of a book (SUNY, 2026) with colleagues Matthew Solomon and Matthew Noble-Olson-from University of Michigan-entitled Peter Wollen: Beyond Auteurism.
-Contributors include Laura Mulvey, Ian Christie, Mark Francis, and Sarah Keller.
-And, wow, have I enjoyed visiting the BFI archives, interviewing Laura and Mark, as well as collaborating with friends on this.
+- I am co-editor of Peter Wollen: Beyond Auteurism (2026, SUNY) Contributors include Laura Mulvey, Ian Christie, Mark Francis, and Sarah Keller.
+And, wow, have I enjoyed this.
 Thank you, Peter.

-- I am co-editor if an issue of Continuum, the first collective endeavour dedicated to exploring XR in Australia.
+- This year, I am co-editor of an issue of Continuum, the first collective endeavour dedicated to exploring XR in Australia.

 Other things I do...